Kutub al-Sittah

-Kutub al-Sittah (ٱلْكُتُب ٱلسِّتَّة), also known as al-Sihah al-Sitta (الصحاح الستة) are the six canonical hadith collections of Sunni Islam.
-They were all compiled in the 9th and early 10th centuries, roughly from 840 to 912 CE and are thought to embody the Sunnah of Muhammad.
+Kutub al-Sittah (ٱلْكُتُب ٱلسِّتَّة), also known as al-Sihah al-Sitta (الصحاح الستة) or The Six Books are the six canonical hadith collections of Sunni Islam.
+They were all compiled in the 9th and early 10th centuries, roughly from 840 to 912 CE and are thought to embody the Sunnah of Prophet Muhammad.

-The books are the Sahih of al-Bukhari, the Sahih of Muslim ibn al-Hajjaj, the Sunan of Abu Dawud, the Sunan of al-Tirmidhi, the Sunan of al-Nasa'i, and the Sunan of Ibn Majah as the sixth book, though some (particularly the Malikis and Ibn al-Athir) instead listed the Muwatta of Malik ibn Anas as the sixth book, and other scholars list Sunan of al-Daraqutni as the sixth book.
+The books are the Sahih of al-Bukhari, the Sahih of Muslim ibn al-Hajjaj, the Sunan of al-Nasa'i, the Sunan of Abu Dawud, the Sunan of al-Tirmidhi, and the Sunan of Ibn Majah as the sixth book, though some (particularly the Malikis and Ibn al-Athir) instead list the Muwatta of Malik ibn Anas as the sixth book, and other scholars list Sunan of al-Daraqutni as the sixth book.
 Sunan ibn Majah largely won out as the sixth canonical book because its content has less overlap with the other five compared with its two contenders.

 The two pre-eminent works among the Six, the collections of al-Bukhari and Muslim (also the only two compilations which aimed to only include 'authenticated' hadith), are known as the Sahihayn.
 They were the first to be canonized over the course of the tenth century.
 Outside of them, little research has been done in modern hadith studies on the other books of the Six.